RokKos/MathPie/_pages/02_team.md

 <br>

 ## Believe
-We all have passion for math and the most importantly the great group synergy.
-We are convinced that MathPie will be an impactful project, helping many people to understand math better.
-It is only the matter of time.
+We have passion for math and a great group synergy which is the key for making MathPie an impactful project.
 <br>

 ![Iris](../assets/TeamPicture.png)